Brother John Bradford

 Bradford successfully oversaw Shaker business interests, but always in the shadow of an opportunistic lawsuit that was initiated at the time of Caleb’s death.
 Bradford also needed to constantly adjust his economic aspirations to the realities of dwindling membership, particularly on the brothers’ side.
 Recruiting hired help was an ongoing challenge.
 And holding on to market share of important industries became an ever-intensifying battle.
 Still, the community continued to manufacture and sell highly regarded products including brooms, wooden tubs, pails and measures, garden seeds, medicines and agricultural products.

 In 1882 the “dreaded and interminable Conant lawsuit” was finally decided, and the verdict was against the Shakers.
-Faced with a financial obligation of more than 20 thousand dollars, Bradford saw liquidation of property as the best means of raising money.
+Faced with a financial obligation of more than $20,0000s, Bradford saw liquidation of property as the best means of raising money.
 Thus began the slow but unremitting work of selling off the land, buildings and commercial properties that could be spared.

 As Bradford aged so did other Shaker men who had shared responsibility for the community.
 Increasingly John was left to manage not only business interests, but to provide spiritual guidance and support to younger members.
-A touching letter to a young believer appeared in the Feb.
-1890 Manifesto that reflects not only Bradford’s strong faith in Shakerism, but also his desire to support others in that life.
+A touching letter to a young believer entitled “Kind Sister Edith” appeared in the February 1890 issue of The Manifesto (p.
+58) that reflects not only Bradford’s strong faith in Shakerism, but also his desire to support others in that life.

-Bradford continued his active, faithful service as Enfield’s First Trustee until four weeks before his death.
-His obituary in the local paper testifies to the respect accorded him by his Shaker family, and by the locals who had interacted with him for half a century.
+John Bradford continued his active, faithful service as Enfield’s First Trustee until four weeks before his death on June 15, 1904 in the Shaker community at Enfield, New Hampshire.
+His extensive obituary in the The Enfield Advocate on July 22, 1904 testifies to the respect accorded him by both his Shaker family and the locals who had interacted with him for half a century:

-“…He was modest, unassuming, a man of few words, but those words were always to the point, and from which there was no wavering, in fact he was a strong minded, capable, unselfish citizen and business man.”
+“E.B Huse.
+Esq. of this village spoke of his…inflexible honesty in all his dealings with the ‘world’s people’, that he was modest, unassuming, a man of few words, but those words were always to the point, and from which there was no wavering, in fact he was a strong minded, capable, unselfish citizen and business man, and his record of a long and well-spent life will stand high in the community where he was best known, in the years to come.”

-John Bradford died June 15, 1904 in the Shaker community at Enfield, New Hampshire and is buried in the Church Family Shaker Cemetery in Enfield.
+John Bradford is buried at the Church Family Shaker Cemetery in Enfield.

 Original author: Mary Ann Haagen